jsjtzyy/Algorithms/README.md

 # Algorithms
-This repository is built for recording some useful and common algorithms.
+This repository is built for some useful and common algorithms.
-Some data structures will included as well.
+Some data structures will be included as well.